EU joins US in heaping more sanctions on Russia to push Putin into Ukraine peace talks

 State-run and pro-Kremlin Russian media mostly shrugged at the news.

 “Pressure or no pressure, it won’t make things any sweeter for Zelenskyy.
-And what’s more, it won’t bring peace any closer,” Komsomolskaya Pravda, a popular pro-Kremlin tabloid, said.
+And what’s more, it won’t bring peace any closer,” said Komsomolskaya Pravda, a popular pro-Kremlin tabloid.

 Russian state news agency RIA Novosti said in a column that the new sanctions were “painful, as usual, but not deadly.
 Also as usual.”

 The effectiveness of economic sanctions in forcing Putin's hand is questionable, analysts say.
-Russia's economy has so far proved resilient, although it is showing signs of strain.
+Russia's economy has proved resilient so far, although it is showing signs of strain.

-Senior officials in Europe and the United States have debated for months over how best to crank up pressure on the Kremlin.

-The new EU measures took almost a month to decide.
-The 27-nation bloc has already slapped 18 packages of sanctions against Russia over the war, but getting final agreement on whom and what to target can take weeks.
+It took nearly a month for the new EU measures to be decided upon.
+The bloc has already slapped 18 packages of sanctions against Russia over the war, but getting final agreement on whom and what to target can take weeks.
 Moscow has also proved adept at sidestepping sanctions.

-The U.S. sanctions against Russian oil giants Rosneft and Lukoil came after Trump said that his plan for a swift meeting with Putin was on hold because he didn't want it to be a "waste of time."
-It was the latest twist in Trump's hot-and-cold efforts to end the war as Putin refuses to budge from his demands.

 In what appeared to be a public reminder of Russian atomic arsenals, Putin on Wednesday directed drills of the country's strategic nuclear forces.